apache/pulsar/site/docs/latest/deployment/InstanceSetup.md

 tags: [admin, instance]
 ---

-A Pulsar *instance* consists of multiple Pulsar {% popover clusters %} that are potentially distributed across data centers or geographical regions.
+A Pulsar *instance* consists of multiple Pulsar {% popover clusters %} working in unison.
+Clusters can be distributed across data centers or geographical regions and can replicate amongst themselves using [geo-replication](../../admin/GeoReplication).
+Deploying a multi-cluster Pulsar instance involves the following basic steps:

+* Deploying two separate [ZooKeeper](#deploying-zookeeper) quorums: a [local](#deploying-local-zookeeper) quorum for each cluster in the instance and a [global](#deploying-global-zookeeper) quorum for instance-wide tasks
+* Initializing [cluster metadata](#cluster-metadata-initialization) for each cluster
+* Deploying a [BookKeeper cluster](#deploying-bookkeeper) of {% popover bookies %} in each Pulsar cluster
+* Deploying [brokers](../../admin/ClustersBrokers#managing-brokers) in each Pulsar cluster

+If you're deploying a single Pulsar cluster, see the [Clusters and Brokers](../../admin/ClustersBrokers) guide.

-{% include admonition.html type="info" title='Running Pulsar locally?' content="
+{% include admonition.html type="info" title='Running Pulsar locally or on Kubernetes?' content="
-This guide shows you how to deploy Pulsar in production.
-If you're looking to run a standalone Pulsar cluster for development purposes on a single machine, see the [Setting up a local cluster](../../getting-started/LocalCluster) guide." %}
+This guide shows you how to deploy Pulsar in production in a non-Kubernetes.
+If you'd like to run a standalone Pulsar cluster on a single machine for development purposes, see the [Setting up a local cluster](../../getting-started/LocalCluster) guide.
+If you're looking to run Pulsar on [Kubernetes](https://kubernetes.io), see the [Pulsar on Kubernetes](../Kubernetes) guide, which includes sections on running Pulsar on Kubernetes on [Google Container Engine](../Kubernetes#pulsar-on-google-container-engine) and on [Amazon Web Services](../Kubernetes#pulsar-on-amazon-web-services).
+" %}

 {% include explanations/install-package.md %}